 Castor oil has application in the lubricant, biofuel, chemical, textile, cosmetic, pharmaceutical, surface coating, and soap-making industries.

 The oil maintains a constant viscosity at high temperatures making it a suitable lubricant, hydraulic fluid and brake fluid for machinery and moving parts operating under various temperature and pressure conditions.
 It has reportedly been successfully engine-tested as a Biodiesel.

-Castor oil also has plasticizing properties, which promotes plasticity, flexibility and reduces brittleness in materials.
-This has led to it being used in plastics to make them more malleable or mouldable and in resins to make surface coatings, which can range from paint to varnish to nail polish.
-In the cosmetic industry, it is used in face or peeling masks, shaving cream, bath oils, hair-grooming products, lipstick and nail polish removers.
+The oil also has plasticizing properties, which promotes plasticity, flexibility and reduces brittleness in materials.
+This has led to it being used in plastics to make them more malleable or mouldable and in resins to make surface coatings, which can range from paint or varnish to nail polish.
+In the cosmetic industry, it is used in face- or peeling-masks, shaving cream, bath oils, hair-grooming products, lipstick and nail polish removers.
 In the confectionery industry, it is used as an anti-sticking coating and release agent in hard candy, and in pharmaceuticals as a protective coating in pills.

 Soap with castor oil has increased lathering power, is highly soluble in cold water, and owing to its exceptional clarity, is used in making transparent soaps.

 More than half of all lipstick sold in the United States contains castor oil as an ingredient.